sooyekim/Deep-SR-ITM/README.md

 **Reference**:
 > Soo Ye Kim, Munchurl Kim.
 A Multi-purpose Convolutional Neural Network for Simultaneous Super-Resolution and High Dynamic Range Image Reconstruction.
-*Asian Conference on Computer Vision*, 2018.
+In *Proceedings of Asian Conference on Computer Vision*, 2018.

 ### Description
 We provide the pre-trained weights for the x2 and x4 models in **\<source_path\>/net**.